 #1 AC Circuit Breaker

-Simply put, an AC circuit breaker is a safety switch built into your home’s electrical system.
+An AC circuit breaker is a safety switch usually built into your home’s electrical system.
 It looks like a switch that helps to stop the flow of electricity to any component or device that consumes a lot of power.

 #2 High Voltage Circuit Breaker